cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

   turn: b
 ```

-If you try to get a non-existent game:
+Try to get a non-existent game:

 ```sh
 $ minid query checkers get-game id2
 ```

-It should return:
+This should return:

 ```txt
 {}
 ```

-And that without any error:
+Confirm this is without any error:

 ```sh
 $ echo $?
 ```

-Returns:
+This returns:

 ```txt
 0